 2. New Fruit

-On the 2nd night of Rosh Hashanah, it is tradition to eat a “new fruit” – a fruit that either has just come into season but we haven’t eaten yet, or a fruit we have not tasted for a long time, if ever.
-This ritual is to remind us to appreciate the fruits of the earth, be grateful we are here to enjoy them, and to literally taste the newness of the year.
+On the 2nd night of Rosh Hashanah, it is tradition to eat a “new fruit” – a fruit that either has just come into season, but we haven’t eaten yet, or a fruit we have not tasted for a long time, if ever.
+This ritual is to remind us to appreciate the fruits of the earth, be grateful we are here to enjoy them and taste the newness of the year.

 3. Round and Sweet Challah